Ikar (airline): History

 Initially the company, then operating under the Ikar brand, operated a fleet of Mil Mi-8 helicopters for aerial cargo operations mainly carrying bulky loads externally.

 In 2015, the airline rebranded to become Pegas Fly, although the brand was changed the airlines legal name was kept as Ikar Airlines.
 As of 2022, the airline was forced to change to another brand name, as the rights to use Pegas Fly have been expired and cannot be renewed.
 Therefore since 2022, the airline uses its original name Ikar again.

 Destinations

+As of May 2024, the airline operates scheduled flights in three countries on 40 routes.

 Ikar operates scheduled services to the following destinations:

 The airline also operates charters on behalf of Pegas Touristik to tourist destinations in Europe, Africa and Asia.